 The picture racking track can be very neatly ensconced within the floor and ceiling: As the rollers are fitted within each art panel they are not visible and the whole unit has very clean lines.

-Floor supported picture racking tends to be slightly more expensive than top supported picture racking, but it is extremely smooth running and instantly addresses any issues with weight loading on the floor.
+Floor supported picture racking can be slightly more expensive than top supported picture racking, but it is extremely smooth running and instantly addresses any issues with weight loading on the floor.